karrla/gitbook/stakeholders.md

 A stakeholder defines who the program is working with.

-Stakeholders are persons or organizations whether in the public, private or civil sector, whose interests may be positively or negatively affected by Mercy Corps’ decisions, actions and ensuing results.
+Stakeholders are persons or organizations whether in the public, private or civil sector, whose interests may be positively or negatively affected by Project Team decisions, actions and ensuing results.

+---

+###Stakeholder Form
+The Stakeholder form includes:

 *
 Stakeholder type Contact details
 *